pketh/pketh.github.io/_posts/2025-05-28-bye-glitch.md

 </figure>

 Ultimately I’ve learned a lot more from my failures, of which there are many, than my successes.
 I learned that I value clear and unambiguous communication above flowery narratives that change on a whim.
-And what I find admirable in a leader is someone who can simply say what they'll do, and do what they say.
+And I learned that what I find admirable in a leader is someone who can simply say what they'll do, and do what they say.
 And if it turns out they can't, that’s okay because they’ll tell you why.

 It’s been 6 years since I worked on Glitch and I don’t really have any strong feelings about it anymore.
 I just feel really grateful to everyone who created something cool with it over the years.